nmingotti/Cuis-Smalltalk-VNC/README.md

 ## What has been tested in Squeak and we want to work in Cuis is this

+### Have it working in Squeak first and check how it looks like

+* I made a tiny tewak to have the package working in Squeak, I did not publish it anywhere but if you try to run the code snippets below you should be able to correct it yourself following the debugger.
+* I will try to give more info about Squeak in the future

 ### Client
 ```
 cli := RFBClient  new.